Spencer Torkelson Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 24th in MLB.

-- The Diamondbacks have a 4.35 team ERA that ranks 19th across all league pitching staffs.
+- The Diamondbacks have a 4.29 team ERA that ranks 19th among all league pitching staffs.

-- Nelson makes the start for the Diamondbacks, his 13th of the season.
-He is 2-3 with a 5.40 ERA and 37 strikeouts through 61 2/3 innings pitched.
+- The Diamondbacks are sending Gallen (7-2) to the mound to make his 14th start of the season.
+He is 7-2 with a 2.75 ERA and 88 strikeouts in 78 2/3 innings pitched.

-- His last time out came on Sunday against the Atlanta Braves, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his last appearance on Sunday, the righty tossed six innings against the Atlanta Braves, giving up two earned runs while surrendering nine hits.

-- The 25-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
-Opponents have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.